erodriguez-slvd/ebay-web/README.md

 #### Setup
 1. Prerequisites: Java 11+, browser installed, browser driver downloaded.
 2. Download the Selenium Server jar file from the latest release.
-3. Start the Grid using the command: java -jar selenium-server-standalone-3.141.59.jar
+3. Start the Grid using the command: java -jar selenium-server-<version>.jar standalone
-4. Point your WebDriver tests to http://localhost:4444
+4. Verify the hub is running opening your browser in http://localhost:4444/.
-5. Check running tests and available capabilities by opening your browser at http://localhost:4444
+5. Point your WebDriver tests to http://localhost:4444

 <!-- USEFUL DOCUMENTATION -->
 ## Useful Documentation